kumohakasemk9/my-first-network-game/README.md

 ====
 (C) 2021 kumohakase
 You can modify and redistribute.
-You can not sell this, relabel or remove this copyright notice.
+You can not sell this, relabel or remove this Licence section.

 please support me on ko-fi https://ko-fi.com/kumohakase